ga-wdi-lessons/react-continued/readme.md

 ---

-### Group Activity: Identify States while using Google
+### Group Activity: Identify States while using Google (10 minutes / 0:40)

+> 5 minutes exercise.
+5 minutes review.

 With the idea that state transitions are caused by events in mind...
 * Visit Google's homepage.